VirgilSecurity/virgil-purekit-net/README.md

 ## Register your Account
 Before start practicing with the SDK and usage examples be sure that:
 - you have a registered Account at Virgil Cloud
-- you have a registered Passw0rd Project
+- you have a registered Passw0rd Application
-- and you got your Passw0rd Project's credentials, such as: App ID, API Key, Server Public Key, Client Secret Key.
+- and you got your Passw0rd Application's credentials, such as: Application ID, Access Token, Service Public Key, Client Secret Key.

 If you don't have an account or a passw0rd's project with its credentials, please use a [Passw0rd CLI](https://github.com/passw0rd/cli) to get it.